busracetinelli/busracetinelli/README.md

 # 💫 BackEnd Developer
 ### Hi there 👋<br><br>I am a passionate software developer with experience in both small andlarge-scale projects.
 I have experience in programming languages such<br>as HTML, CSS, JavaScript, C#, .Net MVC, and .Net Core.
 I also have<br>experience in implementing software development methodologies such<br>as Agile and Scrum.<br>I am creative and analytical in solving complex software problems, and I<br>enjoy collaborating with my teammates.
-I am committed to staying up-todate with industry innovations and learning new technologies to deliversolutions that meet our clients' needs.<br>
+I am committed to staying up-to-update with industry innovations and learning new technologies to deliversolutions that meet our clients' needs.<br>
 ---
 <br>- 🔭 I’m currently working on UNIPA<br>- 🌱 I’m currently learning ReactJS<br>- 📫 How to reach me: busracetinellii@gmail.com